retroelec/T-HMI-C64/README.md

 All hardware ports not explicitly mentioned including their corresponding registers are not emulated (e.g. user port and serial port).

-"Software stuff" not emulated resp. poorly emulated resp. things to do (list probably not conclusive):
+"Software stuff" not emulated resp. poorly emulated resp. things to do resp. known bugs (list probably not conclusive):

 - no SID emulation (and no plans to do this)
 - no tape/disk drive emulation
-- keyboard emulation using BLE has some problems: keyboard is slow, sometime a keystroke is missed, cursor left does not work, ...
-- joystick and keyboard input cannot be applied "at the same time": joystick must be switched off to use keyboard
+- Android app: implement Commodore key, CTRL key, RESTORE key
-- some VIC registers are not implemented (yet): $d01b,  $d01d
+- some VIC registers are not implemented (yet): $d01b
 - some VIC registers are only partly implemented (yet): $d011 (bit 3+4), $d016 (bit 3)
-- no "clipping" of sprites in x direction: they are only visible, if they are completely visible
+- no "clipping" of sprites in x direction: they are only visible if they are completely visible
 - some CIA registers are not implemented (yet): $d[c|d]02, $d[c|d]03, $d[c|d]08, $d[c|d]09, $d[c|d]0a, $d[c|d]0b,
 - some CIA registers are only partly implemented (yet): $dc0d (bit 2), $dc0e (bit 7), $dc0f (bit 7)
 - not all "illegal" opcodes of the 6502 CPU are implemented yet
 - line 200 is not displayed correctly
 - code cleanup is necessary
 - sometimes CPU is blocked after loading a game
-- a better BLE client, which works on all platforms, would be nice
+- no joystick emulation using BLE
+- some games are not running properly
+- some games are not working at all

 ### Games